FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Online Stage: Potential Games for Service Scheduling under Human-Machine Coexistence

 Constraint~\eqref{23a} enforces each SD to choose only one execution option for its current task: either local processing ($\pi_{\mathbbm{j}}=0$) or offloading to a single SP ($\pi_{\mathbbm{j}}\in\mathcal{S}^{\mathrm{On}}$).
 Constraint~\eqref{23b} captures the service-coverage feasibility: $\bm{C}_\mathbbm{j}$ denotes the set of SPs that can physically serve $u^\mathrm{On}_\mathbbm{j}$ (e.g., within communication range), and thus the association variable for an SD outside the coverage of $s^\mathrm{On}_\mathbbm{i}$ is forced to zero.
 Constraint~\eqref{23c} limits the admission load at each SP, where $G_{\mathbbm{i}}$ is the maximum number of SDs that SP $s^\mathrm{On}_\mathbbm{i}$ can concurrently serve.

-Problem $\bm{\mathcal{F}}^{(\mathrm{II})}$ is a integer programming (IP) problem over a discrete action space and is, in general, NP-hard.
-Since this online scheduling has to be repeatedly solved at each trading round under stringent latency and computational constraints at the edge, running a centralized IP solver or heavyweight meta-heuristics to seek a global optimum is impractical.
-Instead, by recasting $\bm{\mathcal{F}}^{(\mathrm{II})}$ as an ordinal potential game and constructing the potential function $\Phi(\bm{\pi})$, we obtain a formulation that admits a fully-distributed implementation.
-In particular, it can be shown that a simple better/best-response strategy (described in Sec.~\ref{sec:PG-BRD}), where each SD myopically maximizes its own utility subject to feasibility, monotonically increase $\Phi(\bm{\pi})$ and converge in finitely many steps to a pure-strategy NE (see Appx.~C for details), which serves as a locally optimal and practically attainable solution to~\eqref{PF_2}.
+{ Problem $\bm{\mathcal{F}}^{(\mathrm{II})}$ is an integer programming (IP) problem over a discrete action space and is, in general, NP-hard. } Since this online scheduling has to be repeatedly solved at each trading round under stringent latency and computational constraints at the edge, running a centralized IP solver or heavyweight meta-heuristics to seek a global optimum is impractical.
+Instead, by recasting $\bm{\mathcal{F}}^{(\mathrm{II})}$ as an exact-potential game with potential $\Phi^{\mathrm{G}}(\bm{\pi})$, we obtain a formulation that admits a fully distributed implementation.
+In particular, PG-BRD (Sec.~\ref{sec:PG-BRD}) lets each SD myopically maximize the potential-aligned payoff in~\eqref{eq:unified_utility_new} subject to feasibility.
+Every accepted update monotonically increases $\Phi^{\mathrm{G}}(\bm{\pi})$; if the algorithm terminates before reaching $T_{\max}$, the resulting profile is an $\varepsilon$-NE, and it becomes a pure-strategy NE when $\varepsilon=0$ (see Appx.~D and Appx.~E for details).
+This provides a locally optimal and practically attainable solution to~\eqref{PF_2}.